marsborox/EcostratRefactor/ReadMe.txt

 To Do:

+NEXT: AChangeStats, ReactionData, SetInactive, EventWindow ->

-NEXT: fix texts on sliders, move pop up value to UI class, doTexts, remove all stats (trash money illegality, followers) from GameManager
+FollowUp: fix texts on sliders, move pop up value to UI class, doTexts, remove all stats (trash money illegality, followers) from GameManager
+(need to move all stats to newPlayerStats first)

 Problems : spawning of trash bubbles in begining of game
 		UI all sliders why get minus